voidlabs/mosaico/BADSENDER.md

 npm run release
 ```

-The release will be pushed in the branch you have chosen (prod/preprod)
+The release will be pushed in the branch you have chosen (dev/prod)

-### A list of possible nice to have

-- clean uploads when removing wireframes & creations
+Automatic deploy is configured in heroku.
+So **pushing to dev or prod branch will automatically been deployed to heroku**

+### Generating templates preview images

+see README.md